Education and qualifications:

 Seeing the tangible difference I can make to people’s lives drives me and motivates me.
-Along with my engineering background and experience, I am also a project manager, which to me is very much building on what I have learnt as an engineer, and helps me deliver better outputs for the clients we support.
+Along with my engineering background and experience, I am also a Project Manager, which builds onto what I have learnt as an engineer and helps me deliver better outputs for the clients we support.

-While I was still on my career break taken to raise my children, I attended an evening talk where I was struck with the impressiveness of the project presented, as well as the engineering team involved that had had to overcome many challenges in order to successfully complete the project.
-At that point I thought to myself that the title "engineer" really is something to be proud of.
-It means a lot.
+While I was still on my career break to raise my children, I attended an evening talk where I was struck with the impressiveness of the project presented, as well as the engineering team involved that overcame numerous challenges in order to successfully complete the project.
+At that point, I thought to myself that being an "engineer" means a lot and really is something to be proud of.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-Having had quite a substantial career break (over six years) my biggest professional achievement is becoming a Chartered Engineer (CEng) with the Chartered Institution of Highways & Transportation (CIHT).
-When I first decided to go back to work (initially only on a part-time basis) I had low self-esteem.
-Moving from arranging playdates and planning dinners to arranging drainage repair and planning on multimillion-pound projects is an absolutely huge professional achievement for me.
+Having had quite a substantial career break of over six years, my biggest professional achievement was becoming a Chartered Engineer (CEng) with the Chartered Institution of Highways and Transportation (CIHT).
+When I first decided to go back to work, initially only on a part-time basis, my self-esteem was quite low.
+And transitioning from arranging playdates and planning dinners to coordinating drainage repair and planning on multimillion-pound projects was an absolutely huge professional achievement for me.

-To then work from home through the Covid-19 pandemic, with two children at home (who have thankfully been home-schooled mostly by my husband), achieve chartered status and also the CIHT Outstanding Performance at Professional Review Award, are beyond what I could ever imagine.
-It is something that I am very proud of on a personal and professional level.
+Moreover, working from home through the Covid-19 pandemic with two children at home (who have thankfully been home-schooled mostly by my husband) all the while achieving chartered status and the CIHT Outstanding Performance at Professional Review Award are beyond what I could ever have imagined.
+It is something that I am very proud of on both personal and professional level.

 What contributed to your decision to become professionally registered?

 Becoming a CEng has always been my dream and an aspiration.
-It is personally very rewarding to be able to demonstrate to yourself and others the experience, practical skills and knowledge that you have gained, not to mention the recognition and acknowledgment that follow (I have heard clients expressing respect to those who have the CEng status).
-I want to be able to continue growing professionally, and being a CEng is certainly an enabling factor in that journey.
-I have heard clients expressing respect when talking about others who are CEng.
-So, this achievement is great on so many levels, including the recognition and the acknowledgment.
+It is personally very rewarding to demonstrate to yourself and others the experience, practical skills and knowledge that you have gained, not to mention the recognition and acknowledgment that follow (I have heard clients expressing respect to those who have the CEng status).
+I want to continue growing professionally, and being a CEng is certainly an enabling factor in that journey.

 In what ways has registration benefitted your career?